UNIVERSE-HPC/course-material/high_performance_computing/supercomputing/02_shared_memory.md

 - **Distributed-memory architecture:** Multiple computers, each with its own memory, communicate through a network.

 This section concentrates on shared memory.
-The next section, [Connecting Multiple Computers](high_performance_computing/supercomputing/02_connecting), examines distributed memory.
+The next section, [Distributed-Memory Computers](high_performance_computing/supercomputing/03_distributed_memory), examines distributed memory.

 :::callout{variant="discussion"}
 Compare one quad-core laptop with two dual-core laptops.